brkcnplt/alv_splitter/README.md

-# alv_splitter
+# using cl_gui_splitter_container

-Display more than one screen on the screen $ALVSPLITTER
+<h3> Display more than one ALV on one screen $ALVSPLITTER  </h3>

+ This repository has been developed to show one example about displaying two or more ALV on one screen.
+For any question you can send me a dm via linkedin.

 Final Output ⬇